nsidc/git-training/doc/discussion/file-state.md

 # File state

-Before reading this section, please see the :term:`File state` Glossary entry.
+Before reading this section, please see the {term}`File state` Glossary entry.

 For more, see [Chapter 2.2 of Pro Git](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)